Finding The Right Dental Care For Children

 Bauer Dentistry Serves Your Entire Family Under One Roof

 Bauer Dentistry is proud to be able to serve your entire family’s dental needs, starting at age 1!
-Our board-certified pediatric dentist, Dr. Lynse Briney is loved by her young patients, and she goes out of her way to ensure total comfort and safety of each child.
+Our board-certified pediatric dentist, Dr. Mark White is loved by his young patients, and he goes out of his way to ensure total comfort and safety of each child.